torokmark/kovacs/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Plugin for names

+1. Create a folder inside the `resources` folder. (from this time, this is considered as nationality, whichever name you would pick for it)
+2. Place the following files in the newly created folder:
+    * `male_forename.txt`
+    * `female_forename.txt`
+    * `surname.txt`
+3. Content of these files is considered as forenames and surnames grouped as female and male names.
+4. You can refere to this nationality by using symbols.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/torokmark/kovacs.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.